 Barclay had been a member of Cambridge University's Footlights comedy club and turned to Eric Idle, who had been in Footlights after John Cleese and Graham Chapman had left, to front the show.
-Idle asked to be joined by Terry Jones, who he had met at the Edinburgh Fringe Festival and had worked with on The Frost Report and Jones requested his writing partner Michael Palin be involved too.
+Idle, who was a writer for The Frost Report, then one of the most popular programmes in Britain, asked to be joined by Terry Jones.
+They had met at the Edinburgh Fringe Festival and had worked with on The Frost Report together and Jones requested his writing partner Michael Palin be involved too.
 Both Jones and Palin had been to Oxford University.
 Idle has since said

 Even though it meant leaving 'Frost', moving to children's TV was a step up for us because we were performing.
 Now we were on television, before then we were just writers, watching and waving goodbye to our jokes in a cab.
 Now we were getting our own Carnaby Street suits, we were filming, we were down in the TV studios and we were using all the equipment.